Skip to content

 How does the mentor directory work?

 Our mentor directory offers nonprofit industry professionals at all levels of experience the opportunity to mentor college-age students and recent grads through one-on-one mentorship.
-To get started, simply sign up to add your name to our mentor directory for students to look through and request mentorship (or nominate someone else).
-Once requested, we’ll confirm your availability and connect you with your mentee for further discussion.
+To get started, mentors can add their names to our mentor directory for students to look through and request mentorship.
+Once requested, we’ll confirm availability and connect the mentor with their mentee for further discussion.
 TNPA will also provide suggested guidance on how to mentor each student through short-term interactions.
 NOTE: To maximize the mentee’s experience, we do require at least 3 months of availability from each mentor once connected.
-Other than that, the terms of the mentorship (i.e. dates, contact methods, frequency, etc.) will be up to you and your mentee.
+Other than that, the terms of the mentorship (i.e. dates, contact methods, frequency, etc.) will be up to each mentor and mentee.

 A perfect way to share your knowledge and expertise with others, pay it forward, enhance your leadership skills and professional growth, and establish meaningful professional relationships.